 The serial killer’s neighbor

-Hannibal got me thinking about how the public perceives serial killers.
+Hannibal got me thinking about how the public perceives real-life serial killers.
 More specifically: The fact that people around them never seem to know anything is “off”.

 When a serial killer is captured, the news coverage nearly always features an interview with the next door neighbor, who says variants of two basic sentiments: